awaisikram/odin-recipes/README.md

 # odin-recipes

-THis project shows basic understanding of writing HTML code using HTML5.
+This project shows basic understanding of writing HTML code using HTML5.
 We are building a recipe HTML page which will allow us to connect with other recipe pages.